Initial Appearance Court (IA) is the first court appearance for someone arrested in Maricopa County.

 return to top

-Rule 32 of the Arizona Rules of Criminal Procedure provides that any person who has been convicted of, or sentenced for,
+The Arizona Rules of Criminal Procedure via Rule 32 provides any person who has been convicted of, or sentenced for,

-a criminal offense may seek appropriate relief.
+a criminal offense to seek appropriate relief.
 Depending on the disposition, that relief may be limited to review

 by the trial court rather than at the appellate level.
-This unit of Criminal Court Administration coordinates all filings
+On March 17, 2003 the Post-Conviction Relief unit was implemented

 return to top